symfony/ux-lazy-image/doc/index.rst

     >

 With this setup, the user will initially see ``images/small.png``.
-Then, once the page has loaded and the user’s browser has downloaded the larger image, the ``src`` attribute will change to ``image/large.png``.
+Then, once the page has loaded and the user's browser has downloaded the larger image, the ``src`` attribute will change to ``image/large.png``.

 There is also support for the ``srcset`` attribute by passing an